Post-grunge: Etymology

 British band Bush (pictured) were described by Matt Diehl of Rolling Stone as "the most successful and shameless mimics of Nirvana's music".

-Originally, post-grunge was a label that was meant to be almost pejorative, suggesting that grunge bands labelled as post-grunge were simply musically derivative, or a cynical response to an "authentic" rock movement.
-When grunge became a mainstream genre because of bands such as Nirvana and Pearl Jam, record labels started signing bands that sounded similar to these bands' sonic identities.
-Bands labeled as post-grunge that emerged when grunge was mainstream such as Bush, Candlebox and Collective Soul are all noted for emulating the sound of bands that launched grunge into the mainstream.
-According to Tim Grierson of About.com, the almost pejorative use of the "post-grunge" label to describe these bands was "suggesting that rather than being a musical movement in their own right, they were just a calculated, cynical response to a legitimate stylistic shift in rock music".
-In the late 1990s, post-grunge morphed, becoming a derivative of grunge that combined characteristics of grunge with a more commercially accessible tone.
-During this time, post-grunge bands such as Creed and Nickelback emerged.
-Grierson wrote:
+Originally, post-grunge was a label that was meant to be almost pejorative, suggesting that mid-1990s bands labelled as post-grunge were simply musically derivative, or a cynical response to the "authentic" rock movement of grunge.
+When grunge became a mainstream genre through bands such as Nirvana and Pearl Jam, record labels started signing bands with similar sonic identities, such as Bush, Candlebox and Collective Soul.
+In the late 1990s and early 2000s, post-grunge morphed via newer bands like Creed and Nickelback, becoming a more well-defined style that combined characteristics of grunge with a more commercially accessible sound.
+Grierson wrote that "bands like Nirvana and Pearl Jam were beloved partly because of their perceived integrity in avoiding the mainstream," whereas "Post-grunge, by comparison, seemed to exist in order to court that very audience."

-Creed and Nickelback espoused a more conventional, almost conservative worldview built around the comforts of community and romantic relationships.
-Ironically, this attitude was diametrically opposed to the antisocial angst of the original grunge bands, who railed against conformity and instead explored troubling issues such as suicide, societal hypocrisy and drug addiction.

-Grierson also wrote, "Post-grunge was a profitable musical style, but bands like Nirvana and Pearl Jam were beloved partly because of their perceived integrity in avoiding the mainstream.
-Post-grunge, by comparison, seemed to exist in order to court that very audience."
+A popular synonym for post-grunge during the mid-1990s was "scrunge", a term coined by Spin editor Charles Aaron in a November 1995 article.
+In his article, he named Bush, Collective Soul, Better Than Ezra, Filter, Dandelion, Garbage, Hum, Hootie & the Blowfish, Foo Fighters, Silverchair, Tripping Daisy and Jen Trynin as examples.
+Aaron also stated that record label insiders had already been referring to the genre as "corporate alternative".
+"Scrunge" continued into the 2000s, used in a 2001 review in Slant Magazine to refer to Alanis Morissette.